 “Early, on a Monday morning he got me to sit on the studio floor and spend the whole morning looking through all his negatives that were neatly filed in cabinets running the length of the studio.
 As I looked through portraits, landscapes and product images both colour and black and white, neg and transparency it slowly dawned on me that these award winning images only got to be applauded after an accumulation of prior photographic experiences.
 Roll after roll after roll of film gave insight into how the photographer worked with a subject, changed his point of view and ultimately ending with the desired image.
 The only way to scale the summit was to take one step at a time and do the work.”

 He carries just one camera, a Nikon D3X together with a NIKKOR AF-S 50mm f/1.4G prime lens, and a backpack that contains a small folio.
 Despite travelling extensively, he says he has never had the desire to wander off to far-flung locations in search of the perfect picture believing there is so much to see right outside his front door.
-“I love the extraordinary in the ordinary and you don’t have to look far too find it, whether they be faces or places.”
+“I love finding the extraordinary in the ordinary and you don’t have to look far too find it, whether they be faces or places.”

 Yet despite his successes, Brett says it has been a constant challenge to remain true to his individual freedom of expression, claiming he would be much more financially secure if he had a dollar every time someone described his photography work as “arty”.
 It is, he says, an issue that is ongoing still.